Extractability guide for designing content for machine retrieval

 Statistical Currency as an Extractability Signal

-Statistical currency is the degree to which the verifiable claims in a content section are consistent with the most recent available evidence.
+Statistical currency is an extractability signal The GEO Lab tracks: how recent and how well-sourced the numbers in a section are.
+A stale or unsourced figure makes an AI less willing to lift the passage, even when the prose is clean.
 For GEO, this matters beyond credibility: AI systems cross-reference claims against other trusted sources as part of the factual verifiability signal.
 An outdated statistic that contradicts more recent sources does not just undermine trust — it creates a consistency conflict that actively suppresses citation rate.

 The retrieval system cannot cite a source that contradicts the consensus it is drawing from.
 A statistic from 2021 cited alongside 2025 research from the same domain is a retrieval risk, not just a credibility risk.